A person commits the offense of manufacture of a controlled substance per RSMo Section 579.055 if he or she

 How to Fight a Manufacturing of a Controlled Substance Charge

 One way a lawyer can fight a manufacturing charge is by challenging the search that produced the evidence.
-Case law pertaining to search and seizure is complex, to say the least, and law enforcement doesn't always get it right.
+Case law about search and seizure is complex, to say the least, and law enforcement doesn't always get it right.
 Manufacturing charges are often the result of a search warrant, and a good lawyer will know to verify that all the information in the warrant is accurate, that it is based on probable cause, that the place searched and the items seized are accurately represented, and that the warrant was executed in a timely fashion after issuance.
-Warrants for drugs are also generally held to require an indication of when the drugs were seen at the place to be searched and an experienced attorney will know to look for that.
+Warrants for drugs are also generally held to require an indication of when the drugs were seen at the place to be searched, and an experienced attorney will know to look for that.

 Attorney Ruth Beerup Can Fight Your Manufacturing Charge

 Defending against a manufacture of a controlled substance charge can be difficult, and the stakes are high.
 An experienced defense attorney like Ruth Beerup can take that fight on for you.
-She knows how to study the details of a case to find the key to a dismissal and knows how to negotiate a plea deal if a dismissal is not possible.
+She knows how to study the details of a case to find the key to dismissal and how to negotiate a plea deal if a dismissal is not possible.
 You can't afford to trust your future to just anyone.
 Let Ruth protect your freedom.